jonathangeiger/kohana-jelly/guide/jelly.defining-models.md

  * They must extend `Jelly_Model`
  * They must define an `initialize()` method, which is passed a `Jelly_Meta` object
- * They must add properties to that `$meta` object to define the fields, table, keys and a number of other things
+ * They must add properties to that `$meta` object to define the fields, table, keys and a number of other things.
+Most of these items are optional.

 The `initialize()` method is only called once per execution for each model and the model's meta object is stored statically.
 If you need to find out anything about a particular model, you can use `Jelly::meta('model')`.

-[!!]
-Most of the things we're defining here are optional and have sensible defaults, but we're just putting them there for reference.

 ## Jelly Fields